cmjcharlton/minimalmarkers/README.md

 # minimalmarkers

 Code for choosing the minimum set of genetic markers needed to differentiate all samples in a genotyping dataset

 ## Requirements

-* Python >= 3.7
+* Python >= 3.6
 * numpy >= 1.20.0
 * numba >= 0.50.0

+Note that this script will still run if numba is not available.
+However, it will be significantly (hundreds of times) slower and will not be able to run in parallel.

 Optional (to display progress bars)